bricke/Qt-AES/README.md

 # Qt-AES
 Small and portable AES encryption class for Qt.
-Supports all key sizes - 128/192/256 and ECB/CBC modes
+Supports all key sizes - 128/192/256 bits - ECB and CBC modes

 ## Usage